BeStrongCode/SSMNet/README.md

 # SSMNet

-This repo is the implementation of “cale Sensitivity Mamba Network for Object Detection in Remote Sensing Images”
+This repo is the implementation of “Scale Sensitivity Mamba Network for Object Detection in Remote Sensing Images”

 ## Install